 In addition to the libraries listed in the R6RS standard, Ikarus contains the (ikarus) library which provides additional useful features.
 The (ikarus) library is a composite library-it exports a superset of all the supported bindings of R6RS.
 While not all of the exports of (ikarus) are documented at this time, this chapter attempts to describe a few of these useful extensions.
-Extansions to Scheme's lexical syntax are also documented.

-#!ikarus reader syntax
+#!ikarus comment